buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Label(DB), then prefer DB.
 ~~~~~~~~~~

-In the first scenario, the ULA source label will not match the GUA destination label.
+In the first scenario, the ULA source label, whether known-local or not, will not match the GUA destination label.
 Therefore, an IPv4 destination, if available, will be preferred over a GUA destination with a ULA source, even though the GUA destination has higher precedence than the IPv4 destination in the policy table.
 This means the IPv4 destination will be moved up in the list of destinations over the GUA destination with the ULA source.

 If the ULA (fc00::/7) label is removed from the policy table, a GUA destination with a ULA source will be preferred over an IPv4 destination, as GUA and ULA will be part of the same label (for ::/0).